postmanlabs/postman-docs/_posts/01_postman/09_monitors/2017-05-04-faqs_monitors.md

 ##### **How long can a monitor run?**

 Monitors are currently limited to 5 minutes for each run.
-This includes all HTTP requests, responses, and test scripts.
+This limit applies to all HTTP requests, responses, and test scripts.

 ##### **How many HTTP requests can a monitor send?**